-5.10.3 Service Flows
+5.10.3 Service flows

 Eva subscribes the communication service provided by operator A.

 During the commute between the home and the workplace, Eva wears her XR device and enjoys the immersive entertainment via 5G system operated by operator A.